ogradyc01/GoldenCheetah/UG_Special-Topics_Working-with-R.md

 Where applicable the data access routines will offer a 'compare' parameter to access data; if FALSE it just returns the currently selected ride, if TRUE it will return a list.
 If compare mode is not active then the list will contain only one set of data for the currently selected ride.
 If compare is active it returns a list of all things being compared.
 See GC.activity(compare=TRUE) below for an example.

+**Search/Filtering**

+If a search or data filter is active then this will be applied to the results returned by the API methods described below.
+Even when all=TRUE is set to override season date ranges the filter will be applied.
+Ultimately, if the user doesn't want a filter to be applied they should clear it.
+We work this way to ensure consistency across all charts.

 ## Contents

 Below you will find details of each of the GC functions available to use within the R chart.